Helix-Track/Core/Documentation/Permissions/README.md

 - Receiving various permissions from the `admin` or the `root` users
 - Transferring the ownership from the `admin` or the `root` users.

+## Custom roles

+There is a possibility for introducing custom roles.
+This has to be defined in the future.

 # User permissions

 Each user will have a list of permissions.
 Permissions are obtained the same way as the user role from the particular HelicTrack Core instance to which user belongs.